-If you wish to exercise the cooling off rights, investors who are retail clients have a 14-day cooling-off period in which to decide if the investment is right for you.
+If you wish to exercise the cooling off rights, investors have a 14-day cooling-off period in which to decide if the investment is right for you.
 The 14-day cooling-off period commences on the earlier of the end of the fifth Business Day after we issue the units to you or from the date you receive confirmation of your application.